ietf-tapswg/api-drafts/draft-cambridge-taps-arch.md

 # Introduction

-why does this document exist
+why does this document exist...

 # Terminology